 The South Carolina Forest Fire Protection Act states the State Commission of Forestry shall direct forest fire protection work.
 The agency leadership developed the agency mission on the responsibility directed by the Forest Fire Protection Act.
 The Commissioners and senior managers, including regional foresters and program managers, define the strategic goals and objectives to accomplish this responsibility.
 Unit foresters, state forest directors, and supervisors develop action plans.
 Division and department employees complete the tasks.
-The agency provides professional development seminars covering diversity, ethics, and hiring practices to aid employees in fulfilling their supervisory responsibilities.
+The agency provides professional development training covering topics such as diversity, ethics, and hiring practices to aid employees in fulfilling their supervisory responsibilities.